cat _posts/2020-04-07-android-infection-the-new-way.md

 Disadvantages of the current approach

-Malware also uses smali/backsmali and patching.
-The work algorithm of the Trojan Android.InfectionAds.1:
+Malware also uses smali/baksmali-based patching.
+The diagram below shows the workflow of the Android.InfectionAds.1 trojan:

-Decoding and patching involves changing the original classesN.dex file.
-This leads to two problems:
+Disassembling and patching modifies the original classesN.dex file, which creates two problems:

-- The application can check the integrity of DEX files
+2. The application may verify the integrity of its DEX files.

-DEX decoding/disassembling is a complex process that requires constant updating and highly dependent on the android version.
+DEX disassembly is complex, requires continual tool maintenance, and is highly dependent on the Android version.

 Description of a new approach